jiacheng-xu/vmf_vae_nlp/README.md

 ### Explanation of Options \& Arguments

-If you want to play around the {Gaussian, vMF} VAE model for {document model, language model}, there are many possible settings.
+If you want to play around with the {Gaussian, vMF} VAE model for {document model, language model}, there are many possible settings.
 You can pass command-line arguments and the `NVLL/argparser.py` will handle the arguments.
 I will explain some nontrivial arguments.

 | Option        | Usage           | Value (Range) |